 Especially nicely written automated replies will give your customers a feeling on when and how to expect a personal answer from you.
 And the key factor is about being honest.

-4. Offer various touch points
+4. Offer various touch points during customer experience management

 Have you ever spent an endless amount of time on a website searching for a contact email address or a phone number?